dss-web/23-video-episerver/README.md

 ## Copyright and License

-The 23 Video content provider for EPiServer is copyright 2014 Norwegian Government Security and Service Organisation.
+The 23 Video content provider for EPiServer is copyright 2014 the [Norwegian Government Security and Service Organisation](http://dss.dep.no/).

 23 Video content provider for EPiServer is free software: you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](lgpl-3.0.txt) as published by